pretyflaco/yirmibirbitcoinbot/README.md

-# Telegram Bitcoin Converter Bot
+# Yirmibir Bitcoin Telegram Bot

 A Telegram bot that provides Bitcoin price information, currency conversion, and Satoshi Nakamoto quotes.
 All responses are in Turkish.